HL7/fhir-us-ndh/plannet/README.md

 If no mapped JSON examples are found in the `examples/<MapName>/` folders, `run-proof.ps1` automatically downloads fresh examples from the Plan-Net IG publication and sorts them before running transforms.

+Note: Plan-Net Network is a profile of `Organization` (not a standalone resource type).
+For the `Network` map, inputs are read from `examples/Organization/`.

 ## Prerequisites

 - Java on PATH.